a-hamdi/GPU/README.md

 ### Files: `AdaHessian`
 I implemented the AdaHessian optimization algorithm using CUDA.
 AdaHessian is an adaptive optimizer that incorporates second-order information by approximating the diagonal of the Hessian matrix.
 This enables the algorithm to adjust per-parameter learning rates more effectively than first-order methods, potentially leading to improved convergence in deep learning and scientific computing tasks.

+## Day 54:
+### Files: `lstm_bidirectional.cu`

+I implemented a bidirectional Long Short-Term Memory (LSTM) network in CUDA, allowing for efficient parallel computation of recurrent neural networks (RNNs) on GPUs.
+The implementation includes forward and backward passes for sequence processing, enabling better context retention in tasks such as natural language processing (NLP) and time-series analysis.

 ### Future challenges:
 - Day 15 - mandatory FA2-forward   (Done)
 - Day 20 - mandatory FA2-bakcwards (Done)